Crab Pot Escapement Study Underway in Washington

 What does it accomplish?

-Study results will be disseminated to resource managers with the Washington Department for Fish and Wildlife and Puget Sound treaty tribes and leaders of the Puget Sound Anglers.
-The Foundation will provide a written report of the study with recommended best management practices associated with each crab pot design.
-Recommendations will include modifications that can be made to each design to improve the crab escapement rate.
+Study results were disseminated to resource managers with the Washington Department for Fish and Wildlife and Puget Sound treaty tribes and leaders of the Puget Sound Anglers.
+The Foundation provided a written report of the study with recommended best management practices associated with each crab pot design.
+Recommendations included modifications that can be made to each design to improve the crab escapement rate.